EN

 Permanent Exhibition

-The first floor of the front section served as the facade of 'Chang Yuan Hospital,' where the second-generation owner, Dr. Xu Du, practiced medicine and examined patients.
+The first floor of the front section served as the facade of 'Chang-Yuan Hospital,' where the second-generation owner, Dr. Hsu Tu, practiced medicine and examined patients.
 It carries the memories of local residents waiting for treatment.
 The original medicine cabinets and patient record forms remain, outlining the daily contours of modern medicine's early days in Lukang.
-The murals and inscriptions on the walls were commissioned by the first-generation owner, Xu Liang, when he purchased this townhouse in 1923.
-He invited Lukang calligrapher Wang Xipin and Guo school painting masters to create these works, which were important preservation items during the restoration project.
-Today, this area is designed as a permanent exhibition space, inviting visitors to view the past and present of Chang Yuan Hospital through historical artifacts and displays on the development of medical practices.
+The murals and inscriptions on the walls were commissioned by the first-generation owner, Hsu Liang, when he purchased this townhouse in 1923.
+He invited Lukang calligrapher Wang Hsi-pin and Guo school painting masters to create these works, which were important preservation items during the restoration project.
+Today, this area is designed as a permanent exhibition space, inviting visitors to view the past and present of Chang-Yuan Hospital through historical artifacts and displays on the development of medical practices.

 Information Desk

-The courtyard connecting the main Western-style building and the first and second sections of the Chinese-style townhouse features a drainage well and brick paving.
-This was once the space where the Xu family entertained guests, enjoyed the cool air, or parked their vehicles.
+The courtyard connecting the main Western-style building and the first and second sections of the Han-style townhouse features a drainage well and brick paving.
+This was once the space where the Hsu family entertained guests, enjoyed the cool air, or parked their vehicles.
 In the 1960s, the corridor pillars were removed to expand the space.
-From here toward the 'inner hall' that houses the Xu family shrine, one can see the elaborate Western-style decorative elements on the facade of the second section, including intricate floral stucco reliefs, keystone arches, and acanthus leaf extensions from the column capitals, showing the transitional trajectory of architectural aesthetics over time.
+From here toward the 'inner hall' that houses the Hsu family shrine, one can see the elaborate Western-style decorative elements on the facade of the second section, including intricate floral stucco reliefs, keystone of the window arches, and acanthus leaf extensions from the column capitals, showing the transitional trajectory of architectural aesthetics over time.
 This area now serves as a service hub with a counter for ticket sales and visitor inquiries.
-It also offers aiyu jelly in the shape of a Nikon S2 camera, as well as 'Carved Flower Cake' created in collaboration with the century-old 'Zheng Xing Zhen Bakery,' molded after the stucco reliefs on the facade.
+It also offers aiyu jelly in the shape of a Nikon S2 camera, as well as "Blossom-carved Cake", created in collaboration with the century-old "JSJ Pastry", molded after the stucco reliefs on the facade.

 Main Hall

-The first floor of the central hall was the Xu family shrine where they held ancestral ceremonies and religious worship, as well as a dining space for family gatherings.
-This attachment to home is embodied in the daily routine of Grandmother Xu, Ms. Shi Xiuxiang: even during the period when the old house awaited transformation, she continued to come here to clean the space and worship for decades without fail.
+The first floor of the central hall was the Hsu family shrine where they held ancestral ceremonies and religious worship, as well as a dining space for family gatherings.
+This attachment to home is embodied in the daily routine of Grandmother Hsu, Ms. Shih Hsiu-hsiang: even during the period when the old house awaited transformation, she continued to come here to clean the space and worship for decades without fail.
 For this reason, the restoration team built temporary passages and structures to ensure the uninterrupted burning of incense that retained the most authentic warmth of the central hall.
 Ascending the stairs, the area above the atrium was once a corner where children read and wrote.
-The daylight that once fell upon book pages now warms Wang Xipin's calligraphy on the walls and brightens the junction between old and new exposed bricks, reflecting the spectrum of cross-generational memories, family emotions, and the soul of the old house.
+The daylight that once fell upon book pages now warms Wang Hsi-pin's calligraphy on the walls and brightens the junction between old and new exposed bricks, reflecting the spectrum of cross-generational memories, family emotions, and the soul of the old house.

 Performance Space